imgos/asterisk-scripts/README.md

 # asterisk-scripts
 A collection of convenience scripts for use with the asterisk PBX.

+The scripts in this repository use OAuth2.
+So, yes, they will work with Google Apps accounts.

+## googlecontacts.py

+Import all of the telephone numbers from the contacts in Google accounts into the asterisk database.
+Having the numbers available there, make is quick and easy to match inbound and outbound calls to a nicely-formatted name for display in caller ID, connected line information, CDR, etc.

+## build_xml_directory.py

+Import all of the phone numbers from the contacts of a Google account and format them into pages that can be served to Cisco phones as a directory.
+This script will output all of the pages for the directory with the exception of the static base xml file (there is an example of that in this repo, etc/www/directory.xml).
+Those files get served by an http server to the phones.
+You'll just need to set the URL in the phone configuration to point to the location you are serving these files from.

 ## Configuration

 Get your Client ID and Client Secret: